-In Advanced Training in Infectious Diseases, you will explore a depth of specialty training in the various clinical, laboratory and public health aspects of infectious diseases medicine and microbiology.
+In Advanced Training in Infectious Diseases, you’ll explore in-depth specialty training in the various clinical, laboratory and public health aspects of infectious diseases medicine and microbiology.
 You will train under supervision and prepare for independent practice as a consultant.
-The program builds on your skills through work-based assessments and learning tools
+The program builds on your skills through work-based learning and assessment tools.

-- been appointed to an appropriate Advanced Training Position
+- have been appointed to an appropriate Advanced Training position

 New and current trainees need to apply for Advanced Training each year.

-The Advanced Training in Infectious Diseases program requires three years of full-time equivalent (FTE) training.
+Advanced Training in Infectious Diseases requires 3 years (36 months) of full time equivalent (FTE) training.

 Once you've completed all requirements of your training and the ATC/ATS in Infectious Diseases has recommended you for admission, the College will invite you to apply for Fellowship of the RACP.